Winter Weather

 Animal Care

-During a period of extreme cold temperatures, animals must not be left outside unattended.
+During a period of extremely cold temperatures, animals must not be left outside unattended.
 Leaving animals outside unattended in these conditions may be considered an act of cruelty and pet owners could be charged and fined accordingly.

 Shelter Information